naingoted/bus-stations-api/README.md

 `php artisan migrate && php artisan passport:install`

-use db.sql to import data.
+use db.gz to import data.

 You may have to update .env file if you wanna use laravel sail.